 I am not worried about humanity creating a race of super-intelligent agents destined to enslave us, but that does not mean I am not worried.
 I see other, less dramatic, but much more likely, scenarios in the immediate future that are cause for concern and call for immediate action.

 For Dennett, while a singularity event remains possible in principle, “the task is orders of magnitude larger and more difficult than the cheerleaders have claimed.”
-He argues that smart technology presents us with more practical threats that have a far higher likelihood of occuring.
-As he clarifies:

 The real danger, I think, is not that machines more intelligent than we are will usurp our role as captains of our destinies, but that we will over-estimate the comprehension of our latest thinking tools, prematurely ceding authority to them far beyond their competence.